MegaphoneP/GyroGravity/README.md

 Offset: I flat-out don’t recommend using this (except on Sigmoid).
 It delays when your sensitivity begins to increase.

+Record:
+-
+Start Peak Record: This records the average peak movement of your mouse over a given period of time (default 10 seconds) before acceleration is applied.
+You must first set up Dots per 360 for this to work correctly.
+Record Duration (Seconds): How long in seconds do you want to record your average peak degrees per second?

+From my theory crafting, I think there are main 3 ways to use this.
+1 - Hold your controller with outstretched arms to measure how stable you can actually aim without the support of your lap/desk.
+2 - Spam your fire button (trigger/bumper) to see how much movement happens when you shoot in a game.
+3 - Using just your wrists, flick you controller as fast as you can to see what your physical speed limit is.
+Using the results of any of these measurements, you should be able to make more meaningful decisions about what you want out of your gyro acceleration settings.
+Specifically, your Target Degrees per (S).

 Graphs:
 -
 Sensitivity: A very straightforward representation of what your sensitivity actually is.